 Transform your students into active participants in the transition planning process with these 8 proven strategies.

-3. Writing exercise: Identifying personal strengths
+3. Identifying personal strengths

 Create an action plan for a transition goal involving independent living, education, work or health.